Expertium/expertium.github.io/RedditBot.md

 14) Platforms.
 A post where the person is asking whether FSRS is supported in AnkiDroid, AnkiMobile, AnkiWeb; or something along those lines.
 15) Should.
 A post where hte person has doubts about switching to FSRS.
 16) AO (automatic optimization).
 A post about *automatic* optimization of parameters and why it's not implemented yet.
 One of the rarest types of posts.
 One of the rarest types of posts.
 17) ETK (estimated total knowldge).
-A post about the new stats: [daily load and estimated total knowledge](https://docs.ankiweb.net/stats.html#the-graphs).
+A post about the new stat: [estimated total knowledge](https://docs.ankiweb.net/stats.html#the-graphs).
 One of the rarest types of posts.
 18) Jarrett.
 A post that is addressed to LMSherlock (Jarret Ye) or is about some technical stuff related to the FSRS development.
 One of the rarest types of posts.
 19) General.
 A post where the person is asking what is FSRS, how to configure it, or a whole bunch of thigns at once.
 20) Null.
 Either unrelated to FSRS or there is no reason to send the bot to reply to this person.